pablomarcel/control-systems/README.md

 - JSON output is treated as the primary machine-readable result
 - CSV exports are used for tabular data
 - PNG and HTML exports are used for plots and reports
+- Sphinx documentation is kept package-focused and published through the main GitHub Pages site

 ---